-Theseus is a modular platform for generating musical and visual compositions.
-Building on the Eurorack analog synthesizer standard, the platform uses 3.5mm patch cables to interconnect modules.
-However, unlike the Eurorack standard, Theseus is entirely digital and produces MIDI/OSC control messages rather than CV signals.
-This simplification in fidelity greatly reduces the cost and complexity of the electronic circuits, making patch cable systems more accessible to users.
-Thirteen modules were designed to demonstrate the potential of such a platform.
+is a modular platform for generating musical and visual compositions.
+The platform uses 3.5mm patch cables to interconnect modules.
+Theseus is entirely digital and produces MIDI/OSC control messages rather than CV signals.

 Kiwi Electronics was a small electronics design studio specializing in the creation of hardware interfaces for navigating sonic and visual environments.
 Founded in 2013, Kiwi started off catering primarily to the noise and chiptune music communities through DIY products including MIDI interfaces and matrix mixers.
 Kiwi later focused on designing affordable modular controllers.
 The studio closed in 2017 with over 500 customers and twelve completed designs.